ryanelson1996/VSS_2023_Poster_Supplement/README.md

 ## Methods
 ### Warping
 Warping is a necessary part of the model construction.
-[Click here](https://ryanelson1996.github.io/VSS_2023_Poster_Supplement/Warping.html) to see how and warping is performed.
+[Click here](https://ryanelson1996.github.io/VSS_2023_Poster_Supplement/Warping.html) to see how and why warping is performed.

 <br>